Fahim715/NexBot-Game/README.md

 ## Overview

-`NexBot‑Game` consists of a handful of standalone Python scripts (`NextBot‑3‑4.py`, `NextBot‑3‑9.py`, `NextBot‑3‑10.py`) that implement incremental versions of a small autonomous agent.
+`NexBot‑Game` consists of a handful of standalone Python scripts.
-Each script demonstrates different stages of the bot’s logic and behaviour, making the repository useful both as a quick demo and as a playground for experimenting with decision‑making code in Python.

 ## Repository contents

 - **`NextBot-3-4.py`** – initial prototype: basic movement and state tracking
 - **`NextBot-3-9.py`** – expanded behaviour with obstacle handling and simple goals
 - **`NextBot-3-10.py`** – latest iteration, refining the bot’s AI and adding utility functions
-- **`README.md`** – this file

 > Scripts are intentionally independent; you can open any one directly and run it with a compatible Python interpreter.